-What causes psoriasis, what are its symptoms and common triggers?
-A/Prof Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH), answers.
+If you have psoriasis, take comfort knowing that the condition can be managed.
+Associate Professor Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH), shares tips.

-Psoriasis: A chronic skin condition characterised by thick red patches with flaky silvery scales
+Psoriasis is a chronic skin condition characterised by thick red patches with flaky silvery scales.

 In severe cases, the patches can be accompanied by painful joint swelling as well as joint disfigurement.

 “Psoriasis patches can range from minor dandruff-like scaling to major eruptions covering large areas of skin,” says